Skip to main content

 Actito enhances its core products every day and we actively work to improve the usability of our Integration Framework.

-As such, existing API routes are susceptible to changes.
+As such, existing API operations are susceptible to changes.
 Connecting through the Actito Integration framework should therefore not be seen as a standalone project set in stone, but as one that may require some maintenance and periodic checks.

 Nevertheless, Actito is committed to make the implementation of any change as transparent as possible, to work hand in hand with you and to give you time to migrate your code when necessary.